 I’VE stayed in a few Siem Reap hotels over the years.

-Since my first visit to Cambodia’s Khmer kingdom at the turn of the century I’ve slept in everything from budget basic to luxury lovely with every property providing a handy base to explore Angkor’s mysterious ruins.
+Since my first visit to Cambodia’s Khmer kingdom at the turn of the century I’ve slept in everything from budget bland to luxury lovely with every property providing a handy base to explore Angkor’s mysterious ruins.

 But on my most recent visit to Siem Reap with Wendy Wu Tours I was lucky to stay at the Victoria Angkor Resort & Spa, the colonial-style abode in the heart of this tourist enclave, which is one address I’ve been bursting to try.

 Siem Reap’s Victoria is my second Victoria property – I stayed at Victoria Can Tho Resort in Vietnam’s Mekong Delta back in 2000 – and I loved the bygone charm of that riparian sanctuary so much I was keen to experience the Cambodia address.